TB diagnostic test developed in India has high accuracy, says WHO

-In a Rapid Communication published on January 14, the World Health Organization (WHO) had mentioned that the India-made Truenat MTB, a molecular diagnostic test for pulmonary and extrapulmonary TB and rifampicin-resistant TB, has high accuracy.
+In a Rapid Communication published on January 14, the World Health Organization (WHO) had mentioned that the India-made Truenat MTB, a molecular diagnostic test to diagnose pulmonary and extrapulmonary TB and rifampicin-resistant TB, has high diagnostic accuracy.

 Truenat MTB has “high diagnostic accuracy as initial test to diagnose TB and to sequentially detect rifampicin resistance”, says the WHO Communication.
-It will be used as an initial test thus replacing sputum smear microscopy.
+Truenat MTB will be used as an initial test to diagnose TB thus replacing sputum smear microscopy.

+Truenat is developed by the Goa-based Molbio Diagnostics.
+The company was provided with technical assistance and resources by the Foundation for Innovative New Diagnostics (FIND) to help commercialise Truenat.
+Indian Council of Medical Research (ICMR) had assessed and validated the diagnostic tool.

 “With its better sensitivity, Truenat can be used as the initial tool for TB diagnosis,” says Prof. Bhargava.

-Besides other studies, a multi-centric, prospective field evaluation study was carried out in India, Ethiopia, Peru, Papua New Guinea involving 744 participants, with final results on bacteriological culture.
+Besides others, a multi-centric, prospective field evaluation study was carried out in four countries — India, Ethiopia, Peru, Papua-New Guinea — involving 744 participants, with final results on bacteriological culture.

 Higher sensitivity